codyzu/cpinfo19-site/m3/backend-web-server.md

     h1= message
 ```

-ℹ️ Be sure to read some of the documentation about the [pug templating language](https://pugjs.org/language/tags.html).
+⚠️ Be sure to read some of the documentation about the [pug templating language](https://pugjs.org/language/tags.html).

 Test your new index page by  navigating to [http://localhost:3000/hello](http://localhost:3000/hello).
 Open the chrome dev tools and look at the rendered HTML.
 Notice that the message and title and passed as variables.